Soundplate

 Soundplate is a London-based record label and music technology company.

 Soundplate have developed a range of marketing tools and resources for music artists and record labels.

 Originally founded in 2010 by Matt Benn, Soundplate started as a website covering all aspects of dance music and all genres of the global scene therein.
-The aim of the site was to cover all genres without prejudice, to appeal to an audience of professional DJs and dance music fans.

 Although Soundplate is based in London it is a remote company with team members in several different countries.

 Record Label

 Soundplate Records has released music for a number of high-profile electronic music artists including Bakermat, Opia, Uppermost, Andrew Applepie and an official remix of album of the late Nina Simone.

 To date (May 2018), Soundplate Records have released more than 50 titles (including compilations and releases on the sub-label SP NXT).

 Soundplate Records is independent and currently distributed worldwide by Believe Digital.

 Website & Tools for Music Artists

 Soundplate has a focus on helping artists.
 Their unique tools help artists reach playlist curators and better market their music.

 Tools Soundplate have developed for artists include: